mmbman/Katagiri/1979-06-11-Fukanzazengi-Lecture3.md

 ##### 14:53

 So, if you struggle with your whole heart, with your effort, you can do anything.
 If you risk your life, you can do anything.
 You can reach the other shore.
-But, if you reach the other shore, that is [not] the final goal, because ... the other shore is also [transient?].
+But, if you reach the other shore, that is [not] the final goal, because ... the other shore is also [transient].
 So the goal you have reached is no longer [the] goal.
 Immediately, you have to go into first step, you have to do something from now.
 Do you understand?
 This is very clear; this is human life.
 We do.

 So immediately, your goal completely goes far from you.
 That's why the moment that you reach the goal, immediately you don't feel satisfied, that's why you want to do something more.
 So that desire is infinite; just like snowballing.
 And then finally, we have to die.
 And then, death waits for you.
 That's all.
 This is very common.
 Very common.
 But I don't know whether it is real way, or not.